 Recipe: «farmhouse bread» by chef Nicolas Rondelli*

-During lockdown, what could be better than indulging yourself by cooking some delicious signature #CotedAzurFrance dishes!
+In this unprecedented period, what could be better than indulging yourself by cooking some delicious signature #CotedAzurFrance dishes!
 Today, Nicolas RONDELLI, Michelin starred chef at the restaurant Les Pêcheurs* in Cap d’Antibes shares his recipe for a good farmhouse loaf to honour the traditional “merenda” in Nice and complement your weekend meals…

 To your ovens – feel free to share your photos with @visitcotedazur, @capdantibesbeachhotel and @rondellinicolas and hashtags #CotedAzurFrance and #capdantibesbeachhotel!